ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Introduction

 \section{Introduction}

-The rise of large language models (LLMs) has captured imaginations, and concerns, across the world.
-Both imagination and concern derives, in part, from ambiguity around model capabilities---the difficulty of characterizing LLM behavior and limitations.
-Everyone, from developers to model auditors, encounters this same challenge.
-Developers, embedding LLM calls in their applications, struggle with ``prompt engineering,'' or finding a prompt that leads to consistent, quality outputs \cite{ beurer2023prompting, liffiton2023codehelp}.
-Auditors of models, to check for bias or fairness, need to know programming APIs to test hypotheses systematically.
-To help demystify LLMs, we need powerful, accessible tools that help people gain a more comprehensive, yet nuanced understanding of LLM behavior in the areas that matter to them, beyond a single prompt or chat.
+Large language models (LLMs) have captured imaginations, and concerns, across the world.
+Both imagination and concern derives, in part, from ambiguity around model capabilities---the difficulty of characterizing LLM behavior.
+Everyone from developers to model auditors encounters this same challenge.
+Developers struggle with ``prompt engineering,'' or finding a prompt that leads to consistent, quality outputs~\cite{ beurer2023prompting, liffiton2023codehelp}.
+Auditors of models, to check for bias, must learn programming APIs to test hypotheses systematically.
+To help demystify LLMs, we need powerful, accessible tools that help people gain more comprehensive understandings of LLM behavior, beyond a single prompt or chat.